 How do you serve crepes?

 In our family the traditional approach is simple – just slather on a bit of jam or Nutella then roll them up and eat them!

 Blueberry or raspberry jams are the most popular in our house.

 I prefer mine with a bit of lemon curd and fresh berries.

 This recipe also works for making savory crepes.

-Sweets not your thing?
 Use them as a wrapper for your favorite breakfast veggies.
-They complement most any flavor.
+I love mine with ham and shredded gruyere.